-I was there earlier of the year.
+I was there earlier in the year.
 Planned to take some fog shots, but the fog was so dense that I could not turn out anything interesting.
 Delta Pond is primarily a duck pond.
 I know ducks and geese will be there, and if I am lucky, I may see herons and egrets.
 I dreamed to see Cedar Waxwings again, but I have not run into them since that unexpected encounter two years ago.

-Scrub Jays are around throughout the year, but they act briskly and it isn’t all that easy to get a clear shot; Grospeaks come to our feeder every year, male and female.
-Male is a coward.
+Scrub Jays are around throughout the year, but they act briskly and it isn’t all that easy to get a clear shot; Grosbeaks come to our feeder every year, male and female.
+A Male is a coward.
 They often chased their female away from the food.
 But he runs for his life as soon as he senses the movement from inside the house; I have seen other thrush, but certainly not this one who was hiding in the branches; The taupe color bird has distinctive eyes, but I have not been able to identify him without seeing the back; Heron is not uncommon.
 I was only about 10 feet from him and he did not move at all… (place the cursor on the image to reveal the name)

 From distance, I saw some black fluffy spots on the floating pond plants.
 They seemed too big to be worms, but too small to be any birds either.
 Up-close I found about a dozen of ducklings swimming and hunting food on their own.
 I have never seen this before.
 They are working diligently and swiftly.
 The graphic of the scene is simply entertaining.
 I hope you are amused, too.